lizashah/CS411/README.md

 This project provides real-time weather and health recommendations based on user-selected diseases and current weather conditions.
 It uses Google OAuth for user authentication and Firebase for data storage, seamlessly integrating these services to enhance user experience.

+## Features

+- User Authentication: Users can sign in using Google authentication.
+Upon login, user information is saved to Firebase to maintain session state and user preferences.
+- Disease Selection: Users can select various diseases from a list that is stored and retrieved from Firebase under the 'diseases' key.
+Selected diseases are saved to the user's profile in the database, and upon returning to the application, these selections are pre-loaded based on the user's last session.
+- Weather and Health Recommendations: Utilizes the OpenWeather API to fetch current weather data and air quality indices based on geocoded latitude and longitude from the entered location.
+The application sends all weather data, air quality information, and the user's selected disease list to OpenAI, which then generates personalized health recommendations.

 ## Prerequisites

 Before you begin, ensure you have the following installed: